markusdumke/shinyextensions/README.md

 <!-- badges: end -->

-This is a reimplementation of Shiny’s navbarPage and tabset functions with more features and flexibility for the developer defining the user interface.
+This is a reimplementation of Shiny’s navbarPage and tabset functions with more features and flexibility.

 ## Installation

-You can install shinyextensions from [GitHub](https://github.com/) with:
+You can install shinyextensions with:

 ``` r
 # install.packages("devtools")